Read Now, The Himalayan Tsunami - a gritting new novel by Vidyut Rautela

-This Backpacker’s guide to Bagan was direct result of my recent Myanamar backpacking trip.
-Bagan was the first destination on my Myanmar solo trip.
+This Backpacker’s guide to Bagan was direct result of my recent Myanmar trip.
+Myanmar is a vast country, but places to visit in Myanmar is currently limited to a handful few.
+Bagan was the first destination on my Myanmar solo trip, which countinued to Inle Lake and Yangon.
 And oh, what an adventure it was!
 In this travel guide to Bagan I have put together all my experiences, and backpacking tips that I had gathered during my travel.

 I have been to few of the historical sites around the world but I am yet to see something as immersive and intriguing as Bagan in Myanmar.
 My Bagan experience is right up there with Hampi in India, and Angkor Wat in Cambodia.
 And to top it off Bagan has a flourishing backpacking scene, food is great with plethora of choice for everyone even if you are a vegetarian or vegan.